protontypes/open-sustainable-technology/README.md

 - [DuMux](https://git.iws.uni-stuttgart.de/dumux-repositories/dumux) - DuMux is based on the DUNE framework and aims to provide a multitude of numerical models as well as flexible discretization methods for complex non-linear phenomena, such as CO2 sequestration, soil remediation, drug delivery in cancer therapy and more
 - [batch7_satellite_ges](https://github.com/dataforgoodfr/batch7_satellite_ges/) - The goal of our project is to localize CO2 emissions on Earth based on the the carbon concentration data measured by the OCO-2 Satellite from the NASA.
 - [ghgforcing](https://github.com/gschivley/ghgforcing) - Python package to calculating forcing from continuous GHG emissions
+- [CO2 Emission Datasets](https://www.che-project.eu/data-portal) - The CHE Data Portal provides an interface to the distributed data used and made available through the project, either as input data sets or as resulting data sets.

 ### Carbon Capture
 - [SimCCS](https://github.com/simccs/SimCCS) - SimCCS is a software platform for carbon capture and storage (CCS) infrastructure design.